DigitalHarborFoundation/mc-setup/tools-setup.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
 - This process may take awhile.
 If you see lots of action in the Terminal window, Homebrew is installing correctly.
+- There are potentially some pauses in this process:
+    - Prompt for XCode Command Line Tools: Press ENTER and enter admin password.
+    - Prompt for XCode agreement: Read through agreement (advancing it with SPACE) and type 'agree' at end.
+    - Out of space for XCode: Computer needs additional space to install the XCode tools.
+Clear space and try again.

 ### Install Python3
 - The courses uses Python3, which may or may not be installed.